yard

 Use a slow release, balanced fertilizer once in spring for beds that are more foliage than flowers.
 Check the bag for something near 5-5-5 or 4-6-3, then follow label rates for perennials rather than turf.

 Annuals in containers need more help.
-Potted golden marigold mixes and mixed baskets with yellow petunia trails burn through nutrients faster and benefit from weekly liquid feeds at half strength.
+Potted marigold mixes and yellow petunia trails burn through nutrients faster and benefit from weekly liquid feeds at half strength.

 • fiber_manual_recordGarden beds: Light slow release once in early spring